|

 into the alley and made his way to the thieves' house unseen.

-The passage was exactly as he remembered it, narrow and partially
+The passage was exactly as he had remembered it, narrow and partially

 filled with rubbish.
 He climbed disdainfully over the remains